Training ensues for Body Cameras for Atchison Police Department

-Delivery, installation and training was estimated to take about 3 months, with the goal of having the cameras fully operational by the end of the year, however the cameras were not delivered until January 2022.
+Delivery, installation, and training were estimated to take about three months, with the goal of having the cameras fully operational by the end of the year, however, the cameras were not delivered until January 2022.

 (0) comments